Aliases for FOXK2 Gene

 The protein encoded by this gene contains a fork head DNA binding domain.
 This protein can bind to the purine-rich motifs of the HIV long terminal repeat (LTR), and to the similar purine-rich motif in the interleukin 2 (IL2) promoter.
 It may be involved in the regulation of viral and cellular promoter elements. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FOXK2 Gene

 FOXK2 (Forkhead Box K2) is a Protein Coding gene.
-Among its related pathways are Metabolism of proteins and Deubiquitination.
+Diseases associated with FOXK2 include Lung Cancer.
+Among its related pathways are Deubiquitination and Wnt / Hedgehog / Notch.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is FOXK1.

 UniProtKB/Swiss-Prot Summary for FOXK2 Gene